williammilisic/cloudcloud.dev/index.md

 * [Short post](https://www.linkedin.com/posts/williammilisic_commute-worklife-balance-activity-7063948475914231808-vTlj) on my commute to work, running through the forest in the Haga park.

 ## 13 May 2023
-* [Post](https://www.linkedin.com/posts/williammilisic_goals-targets-achievements-activity-7063413821557604353-MKN) on how to be true with one's current standings and set achievable stretch goals, when applied to running, but also life as a whole.
+* [Post](https://www.linkedin.com/posts/williammilisic_goals-targets-achievements-activity-7063413821557604353-MKN) on how to be true with one's current standings and set achievable stretch goals, when applied to running, but also applicable to life as a whole.

 ## 11 May 2023
 * Some interesting readings (so far) this week: